Xhyther/Cypher-C_Compiler/Readme.md

 - ✅ Lexical Analysis (Scanner)
 - ✅ Syntax Analysis (Parser)
-- ✅ Semantic Analysis (Type & Scope Checking)
+- ❌ Semantic Analysis (Type & Scope Checking) - Soon
 - ❌ No Code Generation or Execution (front-end only)

 This project is built using C and serves as an educational tool for understanding how compilers analyze and verify source code.